Runa Ray is a Fashion designer and Environmentalist.

 Her grassroots organization Peace-Activism works with artists from all fields to advocate Peace.
 The organization is in membership with the Nobel Prize winning non profit to ban nuclear weapons, ICAN, International Peace Bureau, World Beyond War and United Religions Initiative.

-Runa Ray has been a featured speaker at the United Nations, Fashinnovation, Fashion Mingle, NGO for the United Nations, Nuclear Age Peace Foundation and Rutgers University.
+She has been a featured speaker at the United Nations, IUCN Youth, Nuclear Age Peace Foundation and Rutgers University.

-She has been featured in the Times, Huffingtonpost, Vogue, ID, WWD, Daily Mail and Harpers Bazaar to name a few.
+Her designs have been featured in the Times, Huffingtonpost, Vogue, ID, WWD, Daily Mail and Harpers Bazaar.

 THE CYANOBACTERIA COLLECTION